vansharora03/vansharora03/README.md

 ### 👋Hey!
 I'm Vansh.
 - I'm currently learning how to build an interpreter in Go 🤓
 - I study at UGA!!! 👨‍🎓
-- I like creating unusual things. 🤔
+- I'm the web development chair of ACM @ UGA and maintainer of the website. 🪑
+- I build websites for UGAHacks. ⚒️
+- I'm always looking for some sweet open source projects to contribute to! 🍬

 <!--
 **vansharora03/vansharora03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.